awaregroup/IIALab/labs/Lab04.md

 4. You can check that IoT Edge has installed correctly by typing "iotedge check" and viewing the output.
 The command "Get-IoTEdgeLog" may also assist in troubleshooting any issues that occur.

 ## 2.0 - Deploy the mock temperature sensor monitor deployment

+1. Switch back to your main development device
+2. Run the following commands to deploy a mock temperature sensor monitor by deploying up a desired module state configuration to your IoT Edge device.

 ```
 az extension add --name azure-cli-iot-ext